brndnmtthws/hdfs/config.md

 * hdfs-site.xml
 * mesos-site.xml
-* system env vars and proeprties
+* system env vars and properties

 The hdfs-site.xml file is used to configure the hdfs cluster.
-The values must match the configuration fo the scheduler.
+The values must match the configuration of the scheduler.
 For this reason the hdfs-site.xml is generally "fetched" or refreshed from the scheduler when a node is started.
 The normal configuration of the hdfs-site.xml has variables which are replaced by the scheduler when the xml file is fetched by the node.
 An example of these variables is `${frameworkName}`.
 The scheduler code that does the variable replacement is handled by ConfigServer.java.
 An example of this variable replacement is `model.put("frameworkName", hdfsFrameworkConfig.getFrameworkName());`

-For environments which are "provisioned" with hdfs and managed by hdfs-mesos it is expected that the values of this xml file are established for the deployment.
-Environments which are designated as `mesos.hdfs.native-hadoop-binaries` == true in the `mesos-site.xml`, there is no refresh of the `hdfs-site.xml` file.
+It is possible to have the HDFS-mesos framework manage hdfs node instances on slaves that are previously provisioned with hdfs.
+Under scenario there is no way to update the `hdfs-site.xml` file.
+This is indicated by setting the property `mesos.hdfs.native-hadoop-binaries` == true in the `mesos-site.xml` file.
+This indicates that binaries exist on the nodes.
+Because the values in the `hdfs-site.xml` are not controlled by the HDFS-Mesos framework, it is important to make sure that all the xml files are consistent and the framework is started with property values which are consistent with the preexisting cluster.

 The mesos-site.xml file is used to configure the hdfs-mesos framework.
 We are working to deprecated this file.
 This general establishes values for the scheduler and in many cases these are passed to the executors.
 Although the configuration of the scheduler can be handled